Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

 and

-\begin{theorem} Let $x \in \fg$.
+Let $N$ be the least common denominator of $a,b, c, d$. \begin{theorem} Let $(a,b),(c,d)$ be generic parameters, and let $x \in \fg$.
 Then there is a monodromy representation

-whose monodromy matrices at $0$, $1$ and $\infty$ are conjugate to $M_0$, $M_1$ and $M_\infty$ respectively. \end{theorem} \begin{proof} The result is due to Levelt, see for example \cite[Theorem 3.5]{BH}. \end{proof} Since the completion of the fundamental group $\pi_1(\fg,x)$ is isomorphic to the algebraic fundamental group (as explained in \S 6.3 of \cite{MR2363329}), which in turn is isomorphic to the Galois group $\Gal(\Omega/\overline{\QQ}(t))$, where $\Omega$ is the maximal extension of $\overline{\QQ}(t)$ (inside an algebraic closure $\overline{\QQ(t)}$) unramified outside $\{0,1,\infty\}$.
+whose monodromy matrices at $0$, $1$ and $\infty$ are conjugate to $M_0$, $M_1$ and $M_\infty$ respectively. \end{theorem} \begin{proof} The result is due to Levelt, see for example \cite[Theorem 3.5]{BH}. \end{proof} For $s \in \PP^1$, denote by $I_s$ an inertia group of $\Gal_{\overline{\Q}(t)}$ at $s$.
 For each prime ideal $\id{p}$ of $\Q(\zeta_N)$, the monodromy representation extends (by continuity) to a geometric representation

 satisfying \begin{enumerate} \item The representation $\rhog_t$ is unramified outside the points $\{0,1,\infty\}$.